tikv/rfcs/text/0083-rawkv-cross-cluster-replication.md

 * Scheduler: A new scheduler which splits the whole key range of *changefeed* into *sub-ranges*, and distributes to *captures*.

   * For simplicity, we split whole key range into fixed number of parts, which can be specified by *changefeed* argument, and defaults to **2**.
-As we sink data to downstream TiKV by **batch put** and bottleneck of replication should not be on TiCDC, a parallel of **2** will be enough.
+As we sink data to downstream TiKV by **batch put** and bottleneck of replication should not be on TiKV-CDC, a parallel of **2** will be enough.

   * Key range splitting is align with boundary of Regions.
 For simplicity, each *sub-range* contains almost equal number of Regions.

-  * *Rebalance* can only be performed by *cdc cli*.
+  * *Rebalance* can only be performed by *tikv-cdc cli*.
 As *rebalance* will trigger *incremental scan* and impact performance of TiKV, it is not running automatically.
-We need more information to determine the best moment for *rebalance* by TiCDC itself in the future.
+We need more information to determine the best moment for *rebalance* by TiKV-CDC itself in the future.

 * Capture: Accepts key-range tasks, and creates *KV Processors* to handle them.